 Mr Christian Camilleri

-As International and Student Experience Manager, Christian is responsible for the management and leadership of the Student Experience Office and ensuring an effective, efficient and high quality professional service which supports the University’s teaching activities and the student experience.
-On the International front, Christian is responsible for international student recruitment and leading on the University’s internationalisation strategy.
+Christian is responsible for the management of the Student Experience Office and ensuring an effective, efficient and high-quality professional service which supports the University’s teaching activities and the student experience.
+Christian is also responsible for international and domestic student recruitment and leading on the University’s recruitment strategy together with the Marketing and Communications Manager.

 Mr Frank Carreras